x94fujo6rpg/SomeTampermonkeyScripts/README.md

 ### updates

+- v1.05
+  - at gallery page, add a link to goto e-h/ex

 - v1.04
   - `fix event title` now show the real source
     - same title gallery `A B C D`, only `A` have event, `B` get event from `A`